 Third grade has three essential files: math, English, and spelling.
 Reading comprehension is added this year as a collection of small files.
 Optional files are available for spelling in cursive and for spelling for left-handed writers.

-The math courses review previously-taught concepts, adding incremental levels of difficulty.
+The math course reviews previously-taught concepts, adding incremental levels of difficulty.
 For instance, place value concepts now go beyond the hundreds up through the hundred thousands.
-This course also introduces ordinal numbers, multiplication with single-digit multipliers, division with single-digit divisors, addition of fractions with like denominators, perimeter, area, points, lines, segments, symmetry, perpendicular lines, parallel lines, and measurements.
-It’s not clear where the daily work pages end and the review at the end begins.
+This course also introduces ordinal numbers (i.e, first, second, etc.), multiplication with single-digit multipliers, division with single-digit divisors, addition of fractions with like denominators, perimeter, area, points, lines, segments, symmetry, perpendicular lines, parallel lines, and measurements.
+Toward the end of the course, It’s not clear where the daily work pages end and review begins, so watch for this awkward transition.

-Third grade English covers some reading skills as well as other areas of language arts, reviewing and building upon previously-taught topics.
-New topics include adverbs, conjunctions, interjections, irregular verbs, comparative and superlative adjectives, subject and object pronouns, the four types of sentences, silent letters in words (e.g., the silent w in wrong), consonant digraphs such as gh, abbreviations, discerning facts and opinions, classifications, synonyms, analogies, similes, writing with vivid words, topic sentences, constructing paragraphs, and writing letters.
-This course has a number of lengthier writing assignments at the end rather than a multiple-choice review.
+Third-grade English covers some reading skills as well as other areas of language arts, reviewing and building upon previously-taught topics.
+New topics include adverbs, conjunctions, interjections, irregular verbs, comparative and superlative adjectives, subject and object pronouns, the four types of sentences, silent letters in words (e.g., the silent w in wrong), consonant digraphs such as gh, abbreviations, discerning the difference between facts and opinions, classifications, synonyms, analogies, similes, writing with vivid words, topic sentences, constructing paragraphs, and writing letters.
+This course has a number of lengthier writing assignments at the end.

 Spelling lessons have 12 words per week.
 On the first day each week, students copy the words once on the lines provided.
 For the second day, there is a word search puzzle.
 On the third day, they write their own sentence for each spelling word.
-Then they take a test.
+Then they take a test on the fourth day.

-The reading comprehension files are a compilation of activities, worksheets, questions gleaned from other resources, and the author’s own questions.
-There is a list of book titles and two activities that are each linked to one- or two-page downloads with activity instructions or comprehension questions to use.
+The reading comprehension files are a compilation of activities, worksheets, the author’s own questions, and questions gleaned from other resources.
+There is a list of book titles, and for each book there are one- or two-page downloads with either activity instructions or comprehension questions.
 A few of the books listed are The Lorax, Legend of the Indian Paintbrush, and Best Friends for Frances.
-The two listed activities are on similes and how to make an apple pie.
 There are additional links to online resources located on other websites for books such as Polar Express and Molly’s Pilgrim.
 The reading comprehension section is roughly put together.
 For instance, there is no indication of which particular book to read about George Washington so that children will be able to answer the comprehension questions.
 Titles of the books are not all properly capitalized, and there’s at least one broken link.
 Still, there is plenty here to cover reading comprehension.